winstxnhdw/CapGen/README.md

 ## Usage (CLI)

+`CapGen` is available as a CLI tool with CUDA support.
 Install the necessary dependencies with `poetry`.

 ```bash
 poetry install --no-dev
 ```

-You can run the transcriber as a CLI tool.
+Now, you can run the CLI tool with the following command.

 ```bash
 python transcribe.py -f ~/Downloads/audio.mp3 -t srt -o ./result.srt --cuda